eventum/eventum/System-Advanced:-Localization.md

 ## smarty-gettext

 Eventum uses the [smarty-gettext](https://github.com/smarty-gettext/smarty-gettext) package to handle localization.
+Strings that require translation can be found in the HTML templates or PHP.

 * HTML templates files will surround the text to be translated with '`{t}`' and '`{/t}`'.
 `<html> <body> {t}Hello world{/t} </body> </html>`